Alluxio/alluxio/docs/en/Running-Alluxio-Locally.md

 $ ./bin/alluxio-start.sh local
 ```

-## Start Alluxio without sudo privileges
+## Option 2: If you do not have sudo privileges and a RAMFS (e.g., `/path/to/ramdisk`) is already mounted by the system admin

-Alternatively, if a RAMFS (e.g., `/path/to/ramdisk`) is already mounted by the system admin, you can specify the path in
+In this case you can specify the path in
 `conf/alluxio-site.properties`:

 ```